Load DD.dict.I and DS.data.I

 # PREGNANT is no longer flagged as having out of range values.

-<- minmax_check(DD.dict.I, DS.data.I, non.NA.missing.codes=c(-9999, -4444))$Information details
+details <- minmax_check(DD.dict.I, DS.data.I, non.NA.missing.codes=c(-9999, -4444))$Information

 $Message